vuejs/vuepress/packages/docs/docs/plugin/README.md

 ```

 ::: warning Note
-The plugin will be disabled when you explicitly pass a false.
+The plugin will be disabled when you explicitly pass a `false`.

-- babel style
+- Babel style

 ``` js
 module.exports = {